Definitive Guide to Electric Car Batteries

 The battery in your electric car is designed for extended life.
 However, electric car batteries will slowly begin to lose the amount of energy they can store over time.
 This phenomenon is called “battery degradation” and can result in reduced energy capacity, range, power and overall efficiency.

 Unfortunately, battery degradation is not easy to predict.
 Not all brands perform the same, and every vehicle is different in how it is driven, charged and maintained.
 On the bright side, it’s not uncommon for modern EV batteries to last more than 10 years and some will go well beyond that before needing to be replaced.
+The average EV owner will sell their car long before they would need to replace the battery pack.

 It’s important to note that battery degradation has been known to worsen in a couple of scenarios: